BIDS/repro-case-studies/case-studies/gzpastorello.md

 The pr multiple team members understand and can generate products, it is much more likely that problems will be identified early, questions from external members of the community will be answered more easily, and funding agencies will have documented product releases (data and software), which can be combined with other types of publications in assessments of scientific impact.

+# Questions

-##### What does "reproducibility" mean to you in general and/or in the particular context of your case study?
+## What does "reproducibility" mean to you?

 For this case study, reproducibility means being able to apply standard methods to process heterogeneous data sets to generate comparable data products.
 The data sources for our processing are distributed across very different ecosystems, with data acquired, processed, and quality checked by different teams.
 The data products we generate from these data sets need to be in the same scales and have comparable levels of quality, representativity, etc.

-##### General questions about reproducibility [Optional]

-5) Are there any broad reproducibility best practices that you'd recommend for researchers in your field?
+## Are there any best practices that you'd recommend for researchers in your field?

 While version control is widely adopted for software code, this is not necessarily the case for data.
 Consistently keeping track of versions of a data set at a minimum helps with data changes and is well worth the extra effort.
 Another lesson we learned early was that issue/bug tracking ideas and tools can simplify data management activities, and can also be valuable in building the history of a data set and generating its documentation.

-6) Would you recommend any specific websites, training courses, or books for learning more about reproducibility?
+## Would you recommend any specific resources for learning more about reproducibility?

 While not always featuring fully developed practices or tools, reproducibility scientific events (and their published proceedings) often showcase new and interesting ideas.
 Examples are the International Provenance and Annotation Workshop (IPAW) and the Workshop on the Theory and Practice of Provenance (TaPP).